-Residual Maturity of security Between 0 to 91 days Between 91 days and 1 year Between 1 year and 5 year Above 5 year Days Band within a Fortnightly calendar month Calendar month Calendar Quarter Same Year
+Residual Maturity of security Between 0 to 60 days Days Band within a Fortnightly calendar month

 The traded yield so determined daily from (C.I) or (C.II) and the spread at which it has traded over its relevant benchmark matrix yield would be calculated.
 This spread would be used for pricing the security when its traded price is not available.
 This spread thus, automatically gets revised based on newly traded data.